 - 1 tbsp salt

 Note: This recipe is designed to make 4 large sized pizza.
-You can always use two of them and put the remaining two into the freezer.
-All further steps and how to do it are described below.
+You can freeze the remaining ones, separated by baking paper, perfectly.

-- Dissolve the fresh yeast in 50ml water
+- Dissolve the fresh yeast in 50ml of lukewarm water

 - Pour all remaining ingredients into a big bowl

-- Add the dissolved yeast and water mix to the bowl as well
+- Add the dissolved yeast to the big bowl

 Now its kneading time, this is the most important step with this recipe.

-- This is done by hand for around 10-15 minutes until you have a very smooth dough
+- I do this by hand for around 10-15 minutes or until you have a very smooth dough

-(You can also use your hand mixer but I prefer to do it with my hands as it allows me to feel whether the consistency of the dough is fine)
+(You can also use the kneading hooks of your mixer, but I prefer to do it with my hands as it allows me to feel the consistency of the dough)

 Now it is time for a little Siesta.

-- While the dough is resting you could either take a break yourself 🙂 or you already start preparing your toppings and possibly even make your own tomato sauce and vegan mozzarella (recipe will follow soon!) following this recipe below.
-(You can also just use any shop bought vegan sauce, which are tasty as well)
+- While the dough is resting you could either take a break yourself 🙂 or you already start preparing your toppings and possibly even make the tomato sauce from scratch as well as some vegan mozzarella (recipe will follow soon!)

 This is where you can get creative.
-Everyone has their own favorite list of pizza toppings and this is the beauty of pizza anyways, am I right?
+Everyone has their own favourite list of pizza toppings and this is the beauty of pizza, am I right?

-Remember, this is just a list of MY favorite toppings and not all of that usually fits on one pizza, so good we make dough for four 😉
+Remember, this is just a list of MY favourite toppings and not all of that usually fits on one pizza.
+Hence, it’s great that we made dough for four 😉

 - Roasted butternut squash